-The programme aims to equip students with the necessary and desirable skills with which to attain graduate employment in the field of sports coaching science or other associated fields.
+The programme aims to equip students with the necessary and desirable skills with which to attain graduate employment in the field of sports coaching science, with a specialist focus on disability sport or broader associated fields of employment.
 Specifically, there are opportunities for students to specialise in developing a variety of skills including their coaching, pedagogical and practical skills throughout the course.
-Distinctive features of the course include the inclusion of NGB awards within the course as well as a plethora of opportunities to gain additional awards that align with course content.
-Additionally, students have a degree of flexibility when it comes to their learning which allows them to shape their degree pathway and module selection based on their area of interests and career aspirations.
+Distinctive features of the course include that this is the first of its type in the UK to offer students the chance to develop their knowledge within disability sport, whilst also giving them the tools to work inclusively.
+This course is closely aligned to the BSc Sports Coaching Science degree pathway but allows students to have more of a focus on some specific aspects of working alongside and coaching individuals with a disability.
+In order to offer our students additional value to their degree programmes, a variety of NGB awards are embedded within the course and students are also given a plethora of opportunities to gain additional awards that align with course content.
+Additionally, students have a degree of flexibility when it comes to their learning which allows them to shape their degree pathway and module selection based on their area of interests and career aspirations in both disability sport and able bodied sport.
 The educational aims provide the over-arching structure to the course, establish its key philosophical underpinnings and also include qualities and transferable skills necessary for employment as recommended by FHEQ.